 FACTS Summer Internship Program

-The FACTS Summer 2021 Internship Application is now available.
+The FACTS Summer 2022 Internship Information.

 Deadline for Submission

-Applications must be received by March 31, 2021 at 11:59pm to be considered for a summer internship position.
+Applications must be received by March 31, 2022 at 11:59pm to be considered for a summer internship position.
 Any submissions received after 11:59pm will not be considered.

 - Must have successfully completed an osteology course or equivalent anatomy training

-- Must be available throughout the entire required internship interval (June 2021)
+- Must be available throughout the entire required internship interval (June 1-24, 2022)

 - Must have a means of transportation while in San Marcos

 A letter of recommendation from the applicant’s faculty sponsor must be submitted in order for an application to be considered complete and subsequently reviewed.
 The recommendation letter can be mailed to Sophia Mavroudas, Coordinator-FACTS, 601 University Drive, San Marcos, TX 78666 or a signed pdf of the letter can be emailed to Sophia Mavroudas at email@example.com.

-Please submit your complete application to Sophia Mavroudas firstname.lastname@example.org The subject line of your email should read 'FACTS Summer 2021 Internship'.
+Please submit your complete application to Sophia Mavroudas firstname.lastname@example.org The subject line of your email should read 'FACTS Summer 2022 Internship'.
 All applications without this subject line may be incorrectly sorted and subsequently will not be considered.
 Your letter of recommendation may be sent separately.